TITLE 89: SOCIAL SERVICES

 1) A reassessment will be conducted face-to-face on at least an annual basis to determine if the participant remains eligible for the program or if changes in the participant's services under the person-centered plan of care are needed and/or the Goals of Care need to be revised.

-2) A reassessment will also be conducted when requested by a participant/authorized representative or when a participant may have experienced a change in his/her needs.
+2) A reassessment will also be conducted when requested by a participant/authorized representative or when a participant may have experienced a change in their needs.

-3) The participant/authorized representative develops his/her own revised Goals of Care with input from the Care Coordinator consistent with the responsibilities set forth in Section 240.1420.
+3) The participant/authorized representative develops their own revised Goals of Care with input from the Care Coordinator consistent with the responsibilities set forth in Section 240.1420.

 e) Unit of Service